mikesabzz/lyrics-finder/README.md

 ## React App
 ### Styled with Bootstrap and Flexbox.

-### Uses a lyrics API.
-Search your favorite artist and song and the lyrics appear.
+### Uses a lyrics and iTunes API.
+Search an artist and song then the lyrics and iTunes preview audio appear.